ThunderDoesDev/Discord-Server-Nuker/README.md

 # Discord Nuke Bot

 This repository contains two versions of a Discord Nuke Bot that automates mass deletion of roles, channels, banning members, and more.
-It also includes features like a **user whitelist** and **progress bar** to track the status of the operations.
+It also includes features like a **user whitelist** and a **progress bar** to track the status of the operations.

 - Python Version: Uses `discord.py`
 - Node.js Version: Uses `discord.js`